Montiel-Mobile/NSManagedObject-XML/README.md

 Entity Description UserInfo keys
 --------------------------------

+'Overwrite' - when value is "yes" the attributes are overwritten, otherwise they are only written if nil

 'XMLTagName' - value is used as the XML tagname instead of the entity name (optional - used to override the entity name)

 'ReferenceKey' - value is the attribute name that is used as the reference table key